Civil Electoral Registers:

-Arborfield Local History Society has extracted the data from every Census from 1841 to 1901 inclusive, and has indexed it for easy access, along with other data such as Parish Registers, Banns of Marriage, 1929 - 1975, Terriers for the Tithe Apportionment Map, a transcript of twelve Electoral Rolls from 1871 to 1960 (more years can be seen on microfiche at Berkshire Record Office), and more.
+Arborfield Local History Society has extracted the data from every Census from 1841 to 1901 inclusive, and has indexed it for easy access, along with other data as shown below.

-You will find very useful the Master Census Index covering all 60 years - that's at least two generations of the same family - and Surname Indexes for Baptisms (including the Dissenters' Baptisms), Marriages and Burials.
+Master Surname Index covering all 60 years - that's at least two generations of the same family:

 The Census data show that the population varied only slightly from the mid 500's to a peak of around 670 in 1871, declining to the mid 500's by 1901.
 On the other hand, its composition changed markedly over time, as these two charts illustrate.
 The first shows that an increasing proportion moved from further afield as transport got easier:

 The second shows that the pattern of employment shifted towards domestic service by 1901.
 Things have changed much since then!

 Recent Census Data